osaukh/mobile_computing_lab/Final_Demo_and_Report.md

     -   Screenshots showing your app in action.
     -   A link to your GitHub / GitLab repository (make sure Olga can access it).
     -   Description of your app limitations (What can be improved?
 What app extensions are feasible?)
+	- 	A download link to a video showing your app in action.

 *   Once Olga has received your report, she will send you your final grade and a short justification.

 ### Concluding Remarks

-* If you agree, we would like to make photos / videos of your apps in action and share these through the social media channels of our department to promote your work and the course.
-We will formulate 2 sentences to describe what your app does and add tags to your social media streams / repositories if you wish so.
+* If you agree, we will share your final videos with a short message through the social media channels of our department to promote your work and the course.
 Olga will also add a short description of your app to the <a href="http://olgasaukh.com/mcl.html">MCL page</a>.
-If you don’t want your work / your pictures be shared this way, please let Olga know.
+If you don’t want your work / your pictures to be shared this way, let Olga know.
 We will only do this if all team members give us their consent!

 * Please evaluate the course in TUG online.
 You can also share any suggestions how to improve the course per email.
 Thank you!
 We take your feedback seriously.

-* In winter semester Olga teachs the course <a href="https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=227914&pSpracheNr=2">Fault-Tolerant Distributed Algorithms</a> (see a preliminary list of topics from the last year).
+* In winter semester Olga teachs two courses <a href="https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=257936">Fault-Tolerant Distributed Algorithms</a> (see a preliminary list of topics from the last year) and <a href="https://online.tugraz.at/tug_online/wbLv.wbShowLVDetail?pStpSpNr=259749">Embedded Machine Learning</a>.
 If interested, Olga is more than happy to see you in the class!

 __Thank you for participating in MCL!__